HaxeBenchmarks/benchmark-runner/README.md

 You can set `BENCHMARK_KEEP_BINARY=keep` to not delete binary folder after a run.
 Usually you want a clean out folder when switching between versions, but if you run a single version and / or target it can make sense to keep the binaries, so you can dissect them.

+## running benchmarks against a specific version of Haxe

+You can set `BENCHMARK_HAXE_PR=<name>` where `<name>` is the name of a folder in your local lix cache (`~/haxe/versions` on Linux).
+If you want to run benchmarks against a git version of Haxe you can symlink your git folder as `~/haxe/versions/git` and set `BENCHMARK_HAXE_PR=git`.
+Running `haxe run.hxml` will use your git version instead of Haxe nightly.

+Note: everything will be set up for a Haxe nightly run, so running any custom Haxe 3 version will most likely not work.